telugudevopsguru/aws-zero-to-hero/README.md

 - **Rotate Secrets:** Automatically rotate secrets periodically or manually to enhance security.
 - **Access Controls:** Define fine-grained access policies to control who can access and manage secrets.
 - **Integration:** Integrate with AWS services and third-party applications securely using secrets.

+**Creating and Managing Secrets:**
+   - Navigate to AWS Secrets Manager.
+   - Click on "Store a new secret."
+   - Enter the secret details (e.g., key-value pairs, secrets).
+   - Configure rotation settings if needed.
+   - Click "Next" and review the settings.
+   - Click "Store" to create the secret.